 While the DSASP has several vacant and underutilized sites, as a part of the Housing Element sites analysis, the city is only relying on the vacant sites to meet a portion of the RHNA.
 To ensure the City projects out realistic development for the Downtown area the City assumes that the DSASP will develop as a mixed income area.
-This analysis assumes that the larger sites, noted in Table 5-4, would be better suited to accommodate the lower income RHNA, and the remaining smaller sites are and therefore 50 percent of the realistic capacity is assumed to meet the lower-income RHNA and 50 percent is assumed to meet the above moderate income RHNA.
+This analysis assumes that the larger sites, noted in Table 5-5, would be better suited to accommodate the lower income RHNA, and the remaining smaller sites are assumed to meet the above moderate income RHNA.
 Figure 5-4 provides a map of the vacant sites the city is assuming will accommodate a portion of the RHNA.

-Table 5-4 shows each vacant site in the DSASP that could accommodate housing to meet the lower-income RHNA.
+Table 5-5 shows each vacant site in the DSASP that could accommodate housing to meet the lower-income RHNA.
 The residential capacity calculations are based on a 1,000-square-foot unit, accounts for a 15-percent loss to accommodate non-unit space (e.g., entryways, hallways), and takes into consideration the assigned FAR for each parcel.
 Because the majority of the DSASP allows for mixed use, the City took a 50-percent capacity to account for any nonresidential development.

 Since the DSASP does not have any phasing requirements development can happen at any time.
 Currently, there are several sites within the DSASP that have pending and/or approved entitlements.
-Refer to Table 5-2 and Table 5-3 (projects in the DSAP area are shown in italics).
+Refer to Table 5-3 and Table 5-4 (projects in the DSAP area are shown in italics).